datalad-handbook/book/docs/basics/101-106-nesting.rst

 DataLad stores what it calls a *subproject commit* of the subdataset.
 The cryptic character sequence in this line is the :term:`shasum` we have briefly mentioned before, and it is the identifier that DataLad internally used to identify the files and the changes to the files in the subdataset.
-Exactly, this :term:`shasum` is what identifies the state of the subdataset.
+Exactly this :term:`shasum` is what identifies the state of the subdataset.